SyahmiRafsan/astro-shadcn-pocketbase-starter/README.md

 - ⚡ Astro framework
 - 🎨 Shadcn UI components
-- 💾 PocketBase v0.23.1 as backend
+- 💾 PocketBase v0.23.5 as backend (Please replace depending on your OS type)
 - 🦾 TypeScript support for both frontend and backend
 - 🚀 TailwindCSS for styling